alex-apezera/FlowLab/README.md

 * Thermal properties α, ν, β, λ may depend on temperature.
 Interpolation formulas are used for temperature-dependent properties.

-* Matter is modeled using the following materials: water, air without melting, different paraffin materials, and substances with arbitrary (but temperature-independed) user-defined properties.
+* Matter is modeled using the following materials: water, air without melting, different paraffin materials, and substances with arbitrary (but temperature-independed thermal properties) user-defined properties.

 ## Numerical method